Networking the New American Poetry website: https://danowski.digitalscholarship.emory.edu/nnap/

-As the research lead for “Schooling Donald Allen,” a data visualization project part of the Digital Danowski initiative, examines whether Donald Allen’s categories in his New American Poetry 1945-1960 hold up under the scrutiny of places in which these poets were published.
+As the research lead for “Networking the New American Poetry,” a data visualization project part of the Digital Danowski initiative, I examined whether Donald Allen’s categories in his New American Poetry 1945-1960 hold up under the scrutiny of places in which these poets were published.
 Allen organized the anthology by different “schools,” that he thought would be logical ways to understand poetic creation in the middle of the century (see xii-xiii).
 For this project, we used the Danowski Poetry Library to consider the nature of four schools of poetry: The Black Mountain School, the Beats, the New York School, and the San Francisco Renaissance.